fanpu/website/_posts/2022-12-26-deriving-the-policy-gradient-update.markdown

 One limitation of this approach is that it requires $$\pi_\theta$$ to be differentiable.
 However, given how most RL models rely on neural networks, this is not a significant restriction.

+Choosing the right step size $$\alpha$$ is actually not straightforward.
+It is different from the offline supervised-learning context, where you can use methods like AdaGrad or RMSProp which adaptively chooses a learning rate for you, and even if the learning rate was not optimal it just takes more iterations to converge.
+On the other hand, in reinforcement learning, a learning rate that is too small results in inefficient use of trajectory samples as they cannot be trivially re-used since it depends on your current policy, and a learning rate that is too large can result in the policy becoming bad, which is difficult to recover from since future trajectories would also become bad.

+We will discuss three important methods to choose an appropriate step size in a future post: Natural Policy Gradients, Proximal Policy Optimization (PPO), and Trust Region Policy Optimization (TRPO).
+Hope to see you around!

+*I would like to express my thanks to [Jun Yu Tan](https://jytan.net/about/) for proofreading this article and providing valuable suggestions*.

 ## References
 - [Carnegie Mellon University 10-703 Deep Reinforcement Learning and Control Course Slides](https://cmudeeprl.github.io/703website_f22/lectures/)